 Viewing Remote Session Metrics

 Understanding the performance of remote access sessions helps you identify issues and improve the reliability and performance of remote access connections.
-You can view metrics for successful and failed remote sessions using services on the RemoteAccessSubsystem of the RAE.
+You can view metrics for remote sessions using OpenTelemetry in the ThingWorx Platform.

 To retrieve the session metrics manually, perform the following steps: